YunhoJeonKor/Blockhouse_QS-intern/README.md

 ## Approach

-At each timestamp, the router minimizes an execution cost function that includes:
+At each timestamp, according to the paper's cost function, the router minimizes an execution cost function that includes:

-- Price (ask + fee)
+- fee
 - Mid-price deviation (for adverse selection)
 - Under/overfill penalties
 - Queue risk